 - The goals of your Facebook community should be Relevant to your business.

 Your group should not exist simply to push products down people’s throats.
 It is not about you, it is about them.
 Listen and respond to your customers’ feedback about using your products.
 Listen to your prospects’ concerns about purchasing the product.
-Engage your community members on topics not directly related to your products sometimes such as current topics relating to your industry.
+Engage your community members on topics not directly related to your products sometimes such as current topics or trends relating to your industry.

 Ultimately, the aim of your group is to create brand awareness and enshrine brand loyalty by making your community members feel like part of something bigger than just whatever product you’re selling.